open-xchange/appsuite-frontend/documentation/customize.md

 description: Getting ready to develop your own plugins / apps
 ---

 There are two ways that your code can interact with the appsuite.
-First of all there are __apps__ that are described briefly here [TODO]().
+First of all there are __apps__ that are described briefly [here](/ui/customize/app/first-app.html).

 The second way is using __extension points and extensions__.